lifting-bits/remill/README.md

 This script will tell you where it puts the CFG.
 For example, it might output something like `/tmp/tmp.E3RWcczulG.cfg`.

-Lets assume that `/path/to/binary` is a 64-bit ELF file.
+Lets assume that `/path/to/binary` is a 32-bit ELF file.
 Now you can do the following:

 ```
 ./build/cfg_to_bc --arch=x86 --os=linux --bc_out=/tmp/out.bc --cfg=/tmp/tmp.E3RWcczulG.cfg
 ```

+For 64-bit x86 programs, specificy `--arch=amd64`.

 Great!
 Now you have a massive bitcode file.
 Enjoy!